albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # To Err is Human

-Air Canada Flight 143 ran out of fuel on July 23, 1983, at an altitude of 41,000 feet (12,000 m), midway through the flight
+Air Canada Flight 143 ran out of fuel on July 23, 1983, at an altitude of 41,000 feet (12,000 m), midway through the flight.

-The use of the incorrect conversion factor led to a total fuel load of only 22,300 pounds (10,100 kg) rather than the 22,300 kilograms that was needed
+The use of an incorrect conversion factor led to a total fuel load of only 22,300 pounds (10,100 kg), less than half of the 22,300 kg that was needed.

-The crew was able to glide the Boeing 767 aircraft safely to an emergency landing
+Fortunately, the crew was able to glide the Boeing 767 safely to an emergency landing.

 .center[![Center-aligned image](assets/images/Flight 143 after landing at Gimli Manitoba.png)]

 ---

-# Bigger than we think
+# Bigger Than We Think

-NASA’s Climate Orbiter was lost on September 23, 1999, due to metric/imperial mishap
+NASA's Climate Orbiter was lost on September 23, 1999, due to an metric/imperial mishap.

 .center[![Center-aligned image](assets/images/Climate Orbiter.png)]

 ---

 # A Simple Example

-Let say that we have an air-conditioner controller that works with Celsius and has the following function, which is used to control the power of the compressor
+Let's say we have an air-conditioning controller that works with Celsius.
+It has the following function, which is used to control the power of the compressor:

 ```kotlin
 fun adjustPower(celsius: Double) {  }
 ```

-Say that the temperature is `18°C`, but by mistake the Fahrenheit equivalent is provided instead (`64.4°F`)
+Say that the temperature is `18°C`, but by mistake the Fahrenheit equivalent is provided instead (`64.4°F`).

 ```kotlin
 adjustPower(64.4) /* by mistake instead of 18 */
 ```

-The controller will think that it's too hot and will put the air-conditioner to full power
+The controller will think that it's too hot, and will put the air conditioner to full power.

 ---

-# How can we Mitigate such Problems?
+# How Can We Mitigate Such Problems?

-While we can easily convert between one temperature unit to another, we cannot tell in which unit the temperature is by just looking at the number
+While we can easily convert between one temperature unit to another, we cannot tell units apart just by looking at the number.

-Can we use an `enum` to identify the unit, as shown next?
+Can we use an `enum` to identify the unit?:

 ```kotlin
 enum class TemperatureUnit {